fork-commit-merge/fork-commit-merge/README.md

 -   For Smalltalk related issues, you need to install [Smalltalk](#installing-smalltalk).
 -   For Zig related issues, you need to install [Zig](#installing-zig).
 -   For R related issues, you need to install [R](#installing-r).
--   For Solidity related issues, you need to install [Node.js and NPM](#installing-nodejs-and-npm) as well as [Installing Solidity (Truffle Ethereum Development Environment)](#installing-solidity-truffle-ethereum-development-environment).
 -   For SQL related issues, you need to install [sqlite3](#installing-sqlite3).
 -   For TLA+ related issues, you need to install [TLA+ Toolbox](#installing-tla-toolbox).
 -   For Bash related issues, you need to install [Bash](#installing-bash).